emmanueltamburini/heroes-app/README.md

 ## HeroesApp README

-This app is an example about angular framework, Its functionality is to simulate a heroes app where you can watch, create, edit and delete a heroes from a server(locally sever created with [json-server](https://www.npmjs.com/package/json-server)), all this app has built with angular material.
+This app is an example about angular framework, Its functionality is to simulate a heroes app where you can watch, create, edit and delete heroes from a server (locally server created with [json-server](https://www.npmjs.com/package/json-server)), all this app has built with angular material.

 You can check final result [here](https://jade-peony-8d3e8c.netlify.app/).
 This app use a server in glitch, this platform use a serverless server, it means that the first time you enter, it is very possible that the information takes time to arrive while the server turns on (if you have a problem with url please notice to emmanueltamburini@gmail.com)